 - 1 1/2 cups cold water I use cold bottled water from fridge

-- 1 3.4 oz (small) box instant vanilla pudding I like Jello Brand "Instant Pudding and Pie Filling" mix sold in a box
+- 1 3.4 oz (smal box) Instant Vanilla Pudding I like Jello Brand "Instant Pudding and Pie Filling" mix sold in a box

 - 3 cups good quality heavy whipping cream, shaken I use Darigold or Winder Dairy

-- 4-5 cups slightly under-ripe bananas, sliced (about 5 large bananas) bananas should be slighly (not bright) green
+- 4-5 cups slightly under-ripe bananas, sliced (about 5 large bananas) bananas should be slighly green (not bright green!)

-In the bowl of a stand mixer or a large bowl whisk together the can of sweetened condensed milk and cold water until combined.
+In the bowl of a stand mixer or a large bowl whisk together the can of sweetened condensed milk and 1 1/2 cups cold water until combined.

 Add the pudding mix and beat with a whisk or the whisk attachment.
 The mixture should be smooth and all pudding ingredients dissolved.

-Cover and refrigerate for 3-4 hours or overnight, or up to two days ahead of serving.
+Cover and refrigerate for 2-3hours or overnight, or up to two days ahead of serving.
 Make sure to allow the pudding enough time to set up.

-In a large bowl, or the bowl of a stand mixer, whip the heavy cream in a clean bowl for a few minutes (this takes about 3-4 mintues in a stand mixer until the cream is stiff.
+In a large bowl, or the bowl of a stand mixer, whip the heavy cream in a clean bowl for a few minutes (this takes about 3-4 minutes in a stand mixeon high until the cream is stiff.

 To assemble dessert, use a large glass bowl, trifle bowl, 9x13 pan or (10-20) 4-8 oz cups: